LibertyDSNP/spec/pages/DSNP/UserData.md

 DSNP stores user-related data of well defined formats associated with a user's DSNP Identifier.
 Data may be public or stored in encrypted form.
-The [Avro](https://avro.apache.org) specification is used to define the binary representation of relevant data types.
+The [Avro](https://avro.apache.org) schema specification is used to define the binary representation of relevant data types.

 ## User Data Types